johnhany/awesome-list/README.md

 * [attrs](https://github.com/python-attrs/attrs) - Python Classes Without Boilerplate.

 * [Boltons](https://github.com/mahmoud/boltons) - A set of over 230 BSD-licensed, pure-Python utilities in the same spirit as — and yet conspicuously missing from — the standard library.

+* [GRequests](https://github.com/spyoungtech/grequests) - Allows you to use Requests with Gevent to make asynchronous HTTP Requests easily.

 * [cachetools](https://github.com/tkem/cachetools) - Provides various memoizing collections and decorators, including variants of the Python Standard Library's @lru_cache function decorator.